techidaily/site-win11-tips/source/_posts/cross-os-synergy-creating-a-linux-vm-inside-windows-using-hyper-v.md

  So, you need to use a system that can devote ample hardware resources to the Windows virtual machine.
 Only, then you would be able to use Hyper-V and create a Linux virtual machine and allocate run it without any issues.
 After you try our Ubuntu using Hyper-V, you can power off the virtual machine.
 Or you can take the extra step and delete the virtual machine from Hyper-V Manager.
 It will free up a lot of space inside the Windows virtual machine.

  Also, uninstall the Hyper-V feature if you don’t need it any further in your Windows virtual machine.
-Check out our guide on[how to disable or remove Hyper-V in Windows 11](https://www.makeuseof.com/windows-11-disable-hyper-v/) for more information.
+Check out our guide on [how to disable or remove Hyper-V in Windows 11](https://www.makeuseof.com/windows-11-disable-hyper-v/) for more information.

 ## Use Virtual Machine Inside a Virtual Machine With Hyper-V